openUC2/openUC2.github.io/docs/01_Toolboxes/01_DiscoveryCore/ARABIAN/03_core_telescope.md

 ![](../IMAGES/MINIBOX/UC2_minibox_27.png)

 <div class="alert-success">
-الصورة تكون:
+The picture is

-* مكبرة بنفس مقدار تلسكوب كبلر
+* Magnified at the same magnification as the Keppler telescope
-* قائمة
+* Upright
-* معكوسة أفقيًا
+* mirrored

 </div><br/>